calaldees/teacherEducation/teacherEducation/cpd.md

     * How many hours would you contribute?
     * You can make some progress by self observation, but you NEED to collaborate/feedback/engage with others
 * ECT's are very important to a department
-    * You may be coming into an established department with established teachers.
+    * You may be coming into an established department with established teachers ...
     * Part of your role is to bring new ideas and a new perspective.
     * You will play a major part in driving the culture forward - you are part of forging it - Be the change you want to be.

 Sharing/PublishingResources Marketing/Branding Yourself - Ideas  (10min)
 ----------------------------------

+Disclaimer - I never got this off the group myself - this section can be skimmed, but has a few nuggets (Like CreativeCommons)

 ### Why